 Architects: Momo Estudio

-From the architect.
+Text description provided by the architects.
 The Project is born over the remains of an ancient, about 120 year old cottage.
 It had a popular, architectural typology of the region, this means, one floor with two spaces, facing the south, with the rooms in both sides of the central circulation and spaces of chambers and under covers in the upper floor.

 For taking roots with the places history, the first decision is to lean us on the remains of the ancient house.